prontog/blog-entries/verbosity/adding_verbosity_to_your_tool.md

+There are also tools that might need multiple levels of verbosity.
+For an example look at the -v option of ssh.

 You will find more details concerning transparency in [Chapter 6.
 Tranparency](http://www.faqs.org/docs/artu/transparencychapter.html) of the *The Art of Unix Programming* by Eric S. Raymond.